clawpack/geoclaw/examples/landspill/utah_dem/README.md

 After the simulation, open the file `plot.claw` with [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) to visualize the results.

+Alternatively, the Python script `plotframes.py` can be used to plot the flow at each output time step.
+The generated plots will be in the folder `_plots`.

 Instead of a simple `$ make all`, users can do a fine control of the process with the following steps: